allianz-incubator/ospo/README.md

 * For general inquiries, please reach out to us via email at [ospo@allianz.com](mailto:ospo@allianz.com).
 * Explore our [Teams Channel](https://xxxxx/) for additional assistance.

-## License
+## License and Acknowledgements
-This repo is licensed under MIT for code and CC BY-SA 4.0 for documentation.
+This repository is licensed under MIT for code and CC BY 4.0 for documentation.

-#### Attribution

-This open source project includes content from the following sources:
+Inspiration and content are drawn from the following sources, all licensed under CC BY:

 - [GitHub OSPO template](https://github.com/github/github-ospo)
 - [Yahoo OSS guide](https://yahoo.github.io/oss-guide/)